SegFaultAX/guard-redcarpet/README.md

 ## Special Thanks

-Much of the code for this gem was a direct port for the [guard-haml gem](https://github.com/manufaktor/guard-haml) by [Immanuel Häussermann](https://github.com/manufaktor)
+Much of the code for this gem was a direct port of the [guard-haml gem](https://github.com/manufaktor/guard-haml) by [Immanuel Häussermann](https://github.com/manufaktor)